Draw A Rectangle - Demo 02

 Screenspace

 Like any good program or library, OpenGL creates an abstraction.
 In this case, it abstracts over screen-space, thus freeing the programmer from caring about screen size.
 If a programmer does not want to program in discrete (discrete means integer values, not continuous) screen-space, what type of numbers should he use?
 Firstly, it should be a continuous space, meaning that it should be in decimal numbers.
 Because if a real-world object is 10.3 meters long, a programmer should be able to enter “float foo = 10.3”.
 Secondly, it should be a fixed range vertically and an fixed range horizontally.
-OpenGL will have to convert points from some space to screen-space, and since this is done in hardware (i.e. you can’t programmatically change how the conversion happens), it should be a fixed size.
+OpenGL will have to convert points from some space to screen-space, and since this is done in hardware (i.e. you can’t pragmatically change how the conversion happens), it should be a fixed size.

-OpenGL uses what’s called normalized-device-coordinates, which is a continous space from -1.0 to 1.0 horizontally, -1.0 to 1.0 vertically, and from -1.0 to 1.0 depthally.
+OpenGL uses what’s called normalized-device-coordinates, which is a continuous space from -1.0 to 1.0 horizontally, -1.0 to 1.0 vertically, and from -1.0 to 1.0 depth-ally.
 (Is there an actual word for that???)

 The programmer specifies geometry using normalized-device-coordinates, and OpenGL will convert from a continuous, -1.0 to 1.0 space, to discrete pixel-space, and the programmer cannot change this.